captn-nick/MSFS-Mod-Selector/README.md

     * mods-db.txt
   * (other folders of MSFS)

-Files / folders in _italics_ are options, see below.
+Files / folders in _italics_ are optional, see below.

 If you placed the Mod Selector into your MSFS “Packages” folder, the Mod Selector will recognize the sub-folder “Community” as the directory to place all active mods into, and the sub-folder “Temp” as the directory to temporarily store deactivated mods.
 Mod Selector will create the “Temp” directly if it doesn't exist already.

 Alternatively, you can config those paths manually, see below.

 ## Config
 The **config.properties** files contains the Mod Selector configuration.
+Mod Selector comes with pre-defined default values.
+If you want to change these, read on.

 A single config consists of a

 ```key=value```